saurabhjadhav1911/flamenco/web/project-website/content/development/socketio/_index.md

 `internal/manager/webupdates/worker_updates.go`
 : sending worker-related updates.

+`pkg/api/flamenco-openapi.yaml`
+: the OpenAPI specification also includes the structures sent over SocketIO.
+Search for `SocketIOJobUpdate`; the rest is defined in its vicinity.

 For a relatively simple example of a job update broadcast, see `func (f *Flamenco) SetJobPriority(...)` in `internal/manager/api_impl/jobs.go`.